-Dr Sophie Koudmani is a Junior Research Fellow at St Catharine’s College.
+Dr Sophie Koudmani is the Bowring Junior Research Fellow at St Catharine’s College.
 Her research aims to unravel the physical processes governing galaxy formation, especially the interface between galaxies and their supermassive black holes.
 To this end, she develops new galaxy formation models and performs massively-parallel hydrodynamical simulations of individual galaxies as well as representative regions of the Universe on high-performance computing clusters.

 She obtained a 1st Class Master’s degree in Physics (MPhys) from New College, University of Oxford.
 Subsequently, she completed a PhD at the Institute of Astronomy, University of Cambridge, as a student at Churchill College, where she pioneered the theoretical modelling of black holes in dwarf galaxies.

 Sophie’s current research focus is to build novel physical models of black hole evolution (including black hole formation, growth, and feedback) for next-generation galaxy formation simulations, which take advantage of the superior resolution and model the gas-physical processes around the black hole in much more detail.
 The future of this field is very exciting because of upcoming state-of-the-art gravitational-wave and electromagnetic observational programmes, which Sophie plans to harness to constrain different theoretical black hole models – with the ultimate aim of determining what shapes the build-up of galaxies and their supermassive black holes.